master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 # About Cabal
 ![background](cabal.png)

-* Hackage := packaged Haskell code
+* HackageDB := collection of packages
-* Cabal := hackage installer
+* Cabal := Haskell package installer
 * Cabal is like Perl's CPAN.
-* Usage: "cabal install HACKAGE"
+* Usage: "cabal install PACKAGE"
-* Cabal install a hackage's dependencies.
+* Cabal install a package's dependencies.

 # Using Cabal on Debian is easy.
 ![background](apt-get_moo.png)